wzulfikar/lifelog/programming/webpack_baby_steps.md

 We don’t want to write such long requires require("!style!css!./style.css");.

 We can bind file extensions to loaders so we just need to write: require("./style.css")

+---
+>If they go to another page, they don't redownload common code.

+It's like browserify but can split your app into multiple files.
+If you have multiple pages in a single-page app, the user only downloads code for just that page.
+If they go to another page, they don't redownload common code.

+It often replaces grunt or gulp because it can build and bundle CSS, preprocessed CSS, compile-to-JS languages and images, among other things.